valerocar/DashKnots.jl/README.md

 ![Demo](TorusKnots.gif)

-To run the app in your own machine, follow this steps:
+To run the app in your own machine, follow these steps:

 1. Run Julia on a Terminal
 2. using Pkg